 As an Amazon associate, I may earn a commission from any qualifying purchases (at no extra cost to you).

-As a new season approaches, it’s about the time that my family and I begin to compile our outdoor winter activities bucket list!
+Just like we do with every season, my family and I love to compile our outdoor winter activities bucket list!
 If I may be so bold as to generalize, winter seems to be the least liked of all the seasons.
 And as someone who resides in a northern climate, I get it.

-But living in a place where winter is basically half the year, I’ve decided to do my best to embrace it because half a year is way too long to be miserable.
-So just like we do for every other season, we brainstorm a bucket list of outdoor activities that we are excited about!
+But living in a place where winter is basically half the year, I’ve decided to do my best to embrace it because that’s way too long to be miserable. 😂 So we brainstorm a bucket list of outdoor activities to get excited about!

 Rather than remaining cooped up inside and going stir crazy, we do our best to go outside and take advantage of all the snow activities.
 It’s so refreshing to get out and feel the fresh (and yes, frigid) air on your face!
 We also make sure to come up with some outdoor winter activities that don’t require snow as that’s not always a guarantee.